kevinolega/callcentertrainingtips/_posts/2018-09-24-email-address.md

 Small details matter.

-If you have no email address, or no email address on your resume, you are telling your interviewer that you are NOT professional, computer literate, knowledgeable, dependable or qualified for a job that requires good communication skills.
+If you have no email address or no email address on your resume, you are telling your interviewer that you are NOT professional, computer literate, knowledgeable, dependable or qualified for a job that requires good communication skills.

 Jobs that don't require an email address include mall sales clerk, fast food crew, maid, house boy, pedicab driver,` yaya, kargador, construction worker, security guard, promodizer, factory worker, etc.

 Higher positions in business use email.

-If you don't use email or worse, have no email, Facebook Facebook lang, higher level professionals will look down on you.
+If you don't use email or worse, have no email, Facebook Facebook lang, higher-level professionals will look down on you.

 Some notes: